jwpinnington/APL_psa/README.md

 this is a success, and clearly adds to the capabilities of the product, but may be incidental to the solution and the project.

-~~triple constraint fast/cheap/good of the project, separate from fast/cheap/good of the objectives driving the solution.~~
+~~*triple constraint fast/cheap/good of the project, separate from fast/cheap/good of the objectives driving the solution.
+Choose two.*~~

 ## What constraints and barriers might you face?

-Provider
+Contraints may exist on both the client and provider side of the solution project.

+* Time
+* Budget
+* Resources - human and material

 Nomenclature